Educational Psychology Service

 Your personal data, including written reports are typically retained until the young person reaches the age of 34, in accordance with our retention schedule.

 Under the General Data Protection Regulation (GDPR) you have a number of rights in relation to the data we hold about you and/or your child.
 These include the right to ask for a copy of the data, the right to rectify or erase the personal data, and the right to object to processing.
-However, these rights are only applicable if the Council has no other legal obligation concerning that data.
-Further information about your rights and how to exercise them can be found on our website – https://www.somerset.gov.uk/our-information/your-rights-on-the-information-we-hold-about-you/
+However, these rights are only applicable if the council has no other legal obligation concerning that data.
+Further information about your rights and how to exercise them can be found on our Information rights page.

 In some cases, if you do not supply your information to us, we will not be able to provide you with the services we are obliged to provide by law or any supplementary service you have asked for.